kestra-io/docs/docs/developer-guide/triggers/webhook.md

   - id: webhook
     type: io.kestra.core.models.triggers.types.Webhook
 ```
-> After the trigger is created, a key will be created that will be use in the webhook url, now, you can launch the flow on the url `/api/v1/executions/webhook/{namespace}/[flowId]/4wjtkzwVGBM9yKnjm3yv8r`
+> After the trigger is created, a key will be created that will be used in the webhook url.
+Now, you can launch the flow on the url `/api/v1/executions/webhook/{namespace}/[flowId]/4wjtkzwVGBM9yKnjm3yv8r`.

 ```yaml
 triggers: